The Parent Agency

 The Parent Agency is a children's fiction novel written by David Baddiel and illustrated by Jim Field.
 It was published on 9 October 2014 by HarperCollins Children's Books.
 The book follows a 9-year-old boy named Barry Bennett, who gets transported to an alternate universe where children choose their parents.
-A film adaptation is currently in the works.
+As of 2016, a film adaptation is in the works.

 Synopsis

 James Bond and FC Barcelona fan Barry Bennett gets transported to 'United Kid-dom' in an alternate universe where kids choose their parents, after Barry wished he had better parents.
 He encounters his friends Jake, Lucas and Taj (with different names) working at 'The Parent Agency' in 'Youngdon', where he discovers that everyone has to find parents before their tenth birthday.
 With his in 5 days time, Barry is assigned to 5 different sets of parents (one on each day), before deciding he prefers his original parents, being transported back to them on his tenth birthday.